harryliuca/poker-bankroll/README.md

 Define them under **Site configuration → Environment variables**, then trigger a new deploy (or push a new commit) to rebuild with the updated values.

+### Progressive Web App Tips

+- Netlify serves the app as a PWA.
+If you install it on Android/iOS and see stale data, clear the app storage (long-press icon → App info → Storage & cache → Clear storage) so it picks up the latest bundle.
+- The in-app refresh button (top-right) forces a stats/session refetch if Supabase takes too long during startup.

 ## Development

 ### Running Tests